 Skip to main content

 With today’s wide assortment of motorcycles, ranging from café racers to dual sports to touring bikes, potential owners can generally find the bike that suits their interests.
-But there’s one thing most of these bikes share: a clutch.
-And that’s something that can intimidate a lot of newer riders if you’re not familiar with manual transmissions.
+However, there’s one thing most of these bikes share: a clutch.
+That’s something that can intimidate a lot of newer riders if you’re not familiar with manual transmissions.
 Even entry-level bikes like the Honda Grom and Yamaha MT-03 require the rider to use a clutch to shift.
-However, although manual bikes dominate the market, there are still some automatic motorcycles available.
+However, although manual bikes dominate the market, some automatic motorcycles are still available.

 Isn’t an automatic motorcycle just a scooter?

-There is one motorcycle that arguably blurs the line between scooter and motorcycle: the Honda Super Cub.
+One motorcycle arguably blurs the line between scooter and motorcycle: the Honda Super Cub.
 While it does have a foot shifter, it has a centrifugal clutch that requires no lever to shift.
 All you need to do is roll off the throttle, move your foot, and roll back on.
 However, there is a noticeable difference between the bikes on this list and a scooter like a Vespa.

-In addition, unlike a Vespa, which has a CVT, the Cub’s transmission still requires you to shift.
-That’s why, although Honda did once sell automatic motorcycles, like the CM400A, these are still motorcycles.
-Ultimate Motorcycling explains, that their transmissions still needed the rider to shift manually.
+Additionally, unlike a Vespa, which has a CVT, the Super Cub’s transmission still requires you to shift.
+That’s why, although Honda once sold automatic motorcycles, like the CM400A, these are still traditional.
+Ultimate Motorcycling explains that their transmissions still needed the rider to shift manually.

 That’s something else the rest of the bikes on this list share.
-Although called ‘automatic motorcycles’, the bikes here have either dual-clutch transmissions with automatic modes or one-gear transmissions.
+Although called ‘automatic motorcycles,’ the bikes here have either dual-clutch transmissions with automatic modes or one-gear transmissions.
 The former means the rider can manually shift if they desire.
-And in the latter case, while it doesn’t have a clutch, it doesn’t have a CVT or torque converter.
+In the latter case, while it doesn’t have a clutch, it doesn’t have a CVT or torque converter.

 1. Honda Gold Wing

 The Honda Gold Wing is one of the best-reviewed touring motorcycles on the market.
-It’s also fairly quick, with the ability to go 0 to 60 in 3.3 seconds in Cycle World’s testing.
+It’s also fairly quick, able to go 0 to 60 mph in 3.3 seconds in Cycle World’s testing.

-Following a complete redesign in 2018, the Gold Wing also won Cycle World’s Touring Bike of the Year Award.
-It’s powered by a 1833cc six-cylinder engine, which put out 98 hp and 108 lb-ft on the Cycle World dyno.
+Following a complete redesign in 2018 for its sixth generation, the Gold Wing also won Cycle World’s Touring Bike of the Year Award.
+It’s powered by an 1833cc six-cylinder engine, which put out 98 hp and 108 lb-ft of torque on the Cycle World dyno testing.
 Although the bike weighs close to 840 pounds, riding it is made easier through the standard reverse gear and optional DCT.
-Said DCT also has 7-speeds, one more than the manual.
+Said DCT also has seven speeds, one more than the manual.

 2. Honda Africa Twin

-Updated for 2020, the Africa Twin comes with a 1084cc twin-cylinder engine, which puts out 102 hp and 77 lb-ft.
+The updated CRF1100L Africa Twin model comes with a 1084cc twin-cylinder engine, which puts out 102 hp and 77 lb-ft of torque.
 While the base bike is arguably more of a tourer, Adventure Sports offers some genuine off-road features.
-These include multiple off-road traction control modes, a larger fuel tank, larger skid plate, more suspension travel and ground clearance, and standard crash bars, Cycle World reports.
+These include multiple off-road traction control modes, a larger fuel tank, a larger skid plate, more suspension travel and ground clearance, and standard crash bars.

 3. Honda NC750X

 If the Africa Twin is a little too pricey, and you tend to stay on the pavement, the Honda NC750X is a worthwhile alternative.
-While it’s branded as an adventure bike, Cycle World reports, the 505-lb NC750X is more of a sporty touring bike.
+While it’s branded as an adventure bike, the 505-lb NC750X is more of a sporty touring bike.

-But Ultimate Motorcycling reports it’s also an excellent commuting bike, with a compliant suspension and smooth 745cc twin-cylinder engine.
-In addition to standard traction control, there’s also an ABS-equipped model.
-The trim also comes with a DCT.
+Furthermore, Ultimate Motorcycling reports it’s also an excellent commuting bike, with a compliant suspension and a smooth 745cc twin-cylinder engine.
+In addition to standard traction control, there’s also an ABS-equipped model with a DCT.

 Plus, instead of the gas tank being in the front, that’s actually a lockable storage area big enough to house a backpack or helmet.
-The gas tank’s actually under the seat.
+This is because the gas tank is located under the seat.

 4. Harley-Davidson LiveWire